 - The Commercial Card issuer is tasked with going online to pay monthly utility payments using a Ghost Card, adding time savings and additional spend toward rebate calculation.

 The reality is that the shared interchange (rebate) is not the only financial benefit of adopting a Commercial Card program.
 You can also realize cost savings by replacing some of your check payments.
 You can add efficiencies by automating payments through a Virtual Card program.
 I would also be remiss if I didn’t mention the inherent terms extension you could find by financing a portion of your payables through a card program.
 Take a look at your payment strategies and see if it’s time to make an interCHANGE.
-If so, Nitor can help you determine which Commercial Card program is right for your organization.
+If so, Nitor can help you determine which Commercial Card program is right for your organization (as well as other treasury management system solutions).

 Lastly, adding a Commercial Card program to realize all the benefits mentioned above is just one component of a comprehensive Cash Management Strategy.
 There are other levers that are complimentary to making your strategy complete.
-That is a whole other blog!"
+That is a whole other blog about the importance of treasury management!"

 Join us for our next webinar, "Unlocking "Solar" Value with Cash Management", to learn how Procurement can work with Treasury to build an annuity-based value that recurs and compounds in perpetuity (without massive infrastructure investment).